ZeBaananaa/LuminousLogger/README.md

 - Singleton-type logger
 - Async log writing to file to avoid locking the main thread
 - Prints the date, relative log path, line and column of the log
-- Ability to manually flush the loggingQueue when parsing critical logs
 - Ability to chose the log file name
 - Supports file rotation based on a customizable max file size
 - Supports different levels of logging